 IOPs provide some of the following services: nutritional and fitness education, vocational training, anger management classes, and family programs.
 Therapy and counseling sessions help teach new and effective methods of communication.
 They cover topics such as how to manage stress, improve problem-solving and coping skills, and change negative thoughts and behaviors into more positive ones.

 Pyramid Family Behavioral Healthcare is focused on your individual needs and treatment.
 Our goal is to help you find success in recovery.
-If you still have questions about our IOP sessions, please contact us today and learn how we can help you.

 |Atlanta Outpatient Treatment||Adult Intensive Outpatient Program|